Quick Start Guide

 - Python 3.12 or newer installed

-- An AWS account where you can deploy with credentials configured
+- An AWS account where you can deploy infrastructure

 - Basic familiarity with Python and AWS concepts